zhuth/PdfMTranslation/README.md

 # PdfMTranslation
 Read PDF with machine translation.

-Translation made possible with inspiration from [https://github.com/matheuss/google-translate-token].
+Translation made possible through `translators` Python package.

-The code repository *does not* include CodeBeautify.org's beautify.js, which is necessary for the project.
-You may get the latest version [here](http://codebeautify.org/js/beautify.js).
+This program runs with Python 3.7 64-bit on Windows.

+## Requirements

+Please remember setting system-wide environment variable `PYTHONHOME` to the directory where `python37.dll` lies.

+Also, `pip install translators` before you run the program.

 License: MIT